February 2019 Two-Day Workshop: Fundamentals of Risk in Geotechnical Engineering: Technical, Business, Regulatory and Legal Perspectives

 The 2019 CGS-SOS technical workshop is designed to provide insights into the concept of risk, risk management and mitigation from legal, business and engineering standpoints in geotechnical engineering and includes case histories in underground constructions.
 It will provide the participants with a concise understanding of risk, its implications for projects with significant ground engineering components from owner, consultant and contractor perspectives, and aims to promote risk-informed decision making in the field of geotechnical engineering.

-CGS-SOS is pleased to present this two-day workshop (8 PEO PEAK hours per day), suitable for Geotechnical and Geo-structural Consultants and Designers, Contractors, Government Agencies, University Students and other practitioners who desire continual improvement to their geotechnical engineering skills.
+CGS-SOS is pleased to present this two-day workshop (up to 8 CPD hours per day), suitable for Geotechnical and Geo-structural Consultants and Designers, Contractors, Government Agencies, University Students and other practitioners who desire continual improvement to their geotechnical engineering skills.
 This workshop is an excellent source of information and professional development for professionals in the field of geotechnical engineering and other interrelated fields.

 The following distinguished speakers with diverse backgrounds in this field will speak at the workshop covering technical, business and legal aspects of this topic.
 The workshop provides an opportunity for the practitioners, owners, and academics to share their perspectives of risk and its role in engineering works.